Referencing other material in APA

 Online magazine article

-An online magazine article is referenced like a print magazine article (see above), the volume and issue number are included where available, but the page range at the end is replaced with the article URL.
+An online magazine article which has an associated print article is referenced like a print magazine article (see above); the volume and issue number are included where available, but the page range at the end is replaced with the article URL.

 Order: Author(s).
 Date of publication.
 Article title (not in italics).
 Magazine name (in italics), volume number (in italics), issue number (in brackets, following the volume number without a space), URL.